josh-collinsworth/sveltekit-blog-starter/README.md

 ## Static files

 Things that should just live in the site root of the finished site (like a `robots.txt` file, favicon, or maybe images) should go in the `static` folder.
-If you link to them, use the root path (not `/static`).
+If you link to them, use the root path (e.g., `/images/my.png`, not `../static/images/my.png`).

 ## Building and deploying